oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

 ## Task 3: Create an Oracle Object Storage Bucket

 You should store the data share data in Object Storage.
-You will have to create a link to your Object Storage bucket and (bucket's URL) and then associate the access credentials with that bucket.
+You will then create a link to your Object Storage bucket and associate the access credentials with that bucket.

 >**Note:** If you already have an Object Storage bucket, you don't need to create a new one.

-1. In the **Autonomous Database** browser tab, open the **Navigation** menu in the Oracle Cloud console and click **Storage**.
+1. In your **Autonomous Database** browser tab, open the **Navigation** menu in the Oracle Cloud console and click **Storage**.
 Under **Object Storage & Archive Storage**, click **Buckets**.

 2. On the **Buckets** page, select the compartment where you want to create the bucket from the **Compartment** drop-down list in the **List Scope** section.
 Make sure you are in the region where you want to create your bucket.